Skip to content

 James Cohan is pleased to present a special exhibition of early work by Elias Sime, on view at the gallery’s 52 Walker Street viewing room from October 25 through November 23, 2024.

-Elias Sime creates densely layered assemblages of everyday materials, transforming them into lyrical meditations.
-Predating Sime's well-known Tightrope series, these canvases, made between early 2000s and 2009, represent the stylistic and conceptual foundations of the artist’s later, monumental tableaus composed of braided wire and mosaic-like arrangements of electrical components.
+Elias Sime creates densely layered assemblages of everyday materials, transforming them into lyrical meditations on the world around him.
+Predating Sime's well-known Tightrope series, these canvases, made in the early 2000s, represent the stylistic and conceptual foundations of the artist’s later, monumental tableaus composed of braided wire and mosaic-like arrangements of electrical components.

 In this early body of work, Sime stitches thread, yarn, buttons, bottle caps and other found objects onto canvas, creating highly textured surfaces and vivid color fields.
 These works, ranging from figuration to abstraction, highlight Sime’s handling of material with the fluency and formal instincts that lie at the heart of his practice.